Skip to main content

 Does Paradise Valley have its own building department, separate from Phoenix?

-Yes.
-The Town of Paradise Valley operates its own Building Safety Department at Town Hall, 6401 East Lincoln Drive, Paradise Valley, AZ 85253.
-Permits, plan reviews, inspections, and fees are independent of the City of Phoenix and the City of Scottsdale.
-A bath remodel that requires a permit must be filed with the Town, not with Phoenix or Scottsdale.
+Yes, the Town of Paradise Valley has its own Building Safety Department, separate from Phoenix and Scottsdale.
+Located at Town Hall, 6401 East Lincoln Drive, Paradise Valley, AZ 85253, this department handles all local permits, plan reviews, and inspections.
+A bath remodel permit, for example, must be filed there.

 What is the Hillside Building Committee and when does it apply to a bath remodel?